nchudleigh/superwhisper-raycast/README.md

-# superwhisper-raycast
+# superwhisper

-superwhisper Raycast extension
+Start and stop recordings, open settings, and view history